BitCANN/bitcann-contracts/README.md

 #### AuctionConflictResolver

-If two registration auctions exist the one with higher registrationID is invalid.
-Since registration is a single threaded operation such scenarios are highly unlikely to occur.
+If two registration auctions exist the one with the higher registrationID is invalid.
+Since registration is a single-threaded operation such scenarios are highly unlikely to occur.
-This contract allows anyone to proving the registration Pair NFts of both auctions, burning the invalid auction pair in the process and taking away the funds as reward for keeping the system in check.
+This contract allows anyone to prove the registration Pair NFTs of both auctions, burning the invalid auction pair in the process and taking away the funds as a reward for keeping the system in check.

 Transaction Structure:
 | # | Inputs | Outputs |